Perception4D/LidarSlam/ros_wrapping/lidar_slam/README.md

 Wheel odometry constraint added
 ```

-### Optional external pose use
+### External pose

-External poses can be used.
+External poses can be used in local SLAM optimization or in pose graph.
 They can come from a INS/GNSS pair or another SLAM source for example.

 These poses can be used for different purposes:
 1. Undistort the input pointcloud